AppDaemon/appdaemon/docs/APPGUIDE.rst

 ----------------------------------------------------------------

 Sharing information between different Apps is very simple if required.
-Each app gets access to a global dictionary stored in a class attribute called ``self.global_vars``.
+Each App gets access to a global dictionary stored in a class attribute called ``self.global_vars``.
 Any App can add or read any key as required.
-This operation is not however threadsafe so some care is needed - see the section on threading for more details.
+This operation is not, however, threadsafe so some care is needed - see the section on threading for more details.

 In addition, Apps have access to the entire configuration if required,